Mulligan's: History

-In his 1969 book Irish Pubs of Character, Roy Bulson describes the establishment thus: "The license is one of the oldest in Dublin, dating from 1782.
-The late President of the U.S., John F Kennedy, called in for a drink and since then many other famous people have enjoyed a pint which is one of the best in Dublin.
+In his 1969 book Irish Pubs of Character, Roy Bulson describes the establishment thus: "The licence is one of the oldest in Dublin, dating from 1782.
+The late President of the U.S., John F. Kennedy, called in for a drink and since then many other famous people have enjoyed a pint which is one of the best in Dublin.
 There are three bars, all with a genuine old-time atmosphere.
 As Mulligan's was across from the stage door of the old Theatre Royal, various theatre posters of this period can be seen.
 The hosts are very friendly and you will be sure of a warm welcome.
 Television is available."

 An American tourist named Billy Brooks Carr, for whom Mulligan's was one of his "favourite places to visit in Ireland", reputedly requested that his ashes be kept in the pub's grandfather clock.